microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 * Argument RHS is an `A` or `B` matrix
 * Argument LHS is an `Accumulator` matrix
 * Type of LHS is the same as the return type
-* Both matrices have the same scope (Wave or ThreadGroup)
+* All three matrices have the same scope (Wave or ThreadGroup)
-* Both matrices have the same dimensions
+* All three matrices have the same dimensions
 * The element types are compatible

 Must be called from wave-uniform control flow.